kcudding/ecotheory.github.io/teach/652modelselecttext.md

 | logistic       | 3                    | 35.225    |
 | theta-logistic | 4                    | 35.174    |

 So perhaps we should select the theta-logistic model?
 After all it **does** have the greatest likelihood.
 However, there is another point to consider.
-The theta-logistic model has four parameters (r, k, $\theta\, and $\sigma\, the variance of the normal distribution of errors), while the logistic model has 3.
+The theta-logistic model has four parameters (r, k, $\theta\$, and $\sigma\$, the variance of the normal distribution of errors), while the logistic model has 3.
 We note that if a model has n data points and n parameters (one for each data point), then the residual variance will be ZERO.
 Would a model with n parameters then be a better model, since it explains all the variance?

 More generally, is a model with more parameters, functions, entities, etc. more likely to be “true”?
 Where we use the word "true" as more explanatory, accurate, predictive, representative of reality?